-In this unique example, I’ll show you an advanced DAX technique in Power BI wherein we compare a sale, on any particular day to the very last sale that was made.
+In this unique example, I’ll show you an advanced DAX technique in Power BI wherein we compare a sale on any particular day to the very last sale that was made.
 You may watch the full video of this tutorial at the bottom of this blog.

-This will be relevant if you don’t actually sell something every single day or if you are looking at a particular customer or a product and you want to evaluate, “We made a sale on this day, but how does this compare to the very last time we sold to this customer or we sold this product?”
+This will be relevant if you don’t actually sell something every day or if you’re looking at a particular customer or a product and you want to evaluate, “We made a sale on this day, but how does this compare to the very last time we sold to this customer or we sold this product?”

 In this tutorial, I have demonstrated how we can compare sales by using an advanced DAX formula in Power BI without Time Intelligence.
-From this insight, we can branch out even more and look at things like what was the difference or what was the percentage change between these results.
+From this insight, we can branch out even more and look at things like what was the difference or what the percentage change between these results was.

-If we are able to set this up in our models and in within tables or other visual types, then there are many other ways that we can utilize these techniques to find even better or greater insights.
+If we’re able to set this up in our models and within tables or other visual types, there are many other ways that we can utilize this technique to find even better or greater insights.

-There is plenty to learn if you can find the time to dive in and understand the content that I go through in this tutorial.
+There’s plenty to learn if you can find the time to dive in and understand the content that I go through.

 ***** Learning Power BI? *****